Identify the problem and make a plan

 3.3 How can I find where my code is failing?

-Consider the example below, where we now are attempting to see how which species of kangaroo rodents appear in different plot types over the years.
+Consider the example below, where we now are attempting to see which species of kangaroo rodents appear in different plot types over the years.
+To do so, we’ll filter our dataset to just include the genus Dipodomys.
+Then we’ll plot a histogram of which how many observations are seen in each plot type over an x axis of years.

 R